Healthdirect Free Australian health advice you can count on.

 • Choose simple finger foods that are easy to prepare.

-Can I still do hobbies with dementia?
+Can I still do activities and hobbies with dementia?

 Staying involved in activities you enjoy will help you live well with dementia.